 Not only does this month have the ideal water temperature for endless swimming, but you will also notice that everything is so much cheaper than July and August.

-In short, those months are part of the so-called low season, when accommodation and many activities are much cheaper than in the high season amid the summer.
+In short, those months are part of the so-called shoulder season, when accommodation and many activities are much cheaper than in the high season amid the summer.

 Get Off the Tourist Trail